Molenbeek-Saint-Jean: Pre-independence (before 1830)

+Kingdom of Belgium (1830–present)

 Sports

 As in the rest of Brussels, sport in Molenbeek is under the responsibility of the Communities.
 The Administration de l'Éducation Physique et du Sport (ADEPS) is responsible for recognising the various French-speaking sports federations.
 Its Dutch-speaking counterpart is Sport Vlaanderen (formerly called BLOSO).

 Football

 Molenbeek's historical football club, Racing White Daring Molenbeek, often referred to as RWDM, was very popular until its dissolution in 2002.
 Its successor, R.W.D.M.
 Brussels F.C., used to play in the Belgian first division.
 It folded at the end of 2012–13 as a member of the Belgian Second Division.
-Since 2015, its reincarnation, RWDM47, is back playing in the fourth division.
+Since 2023, its reincarnation, RWDM47, is back playing in the first division.
 The club's home stadium is the Edmond Machtens Stadium.

 Other sports

 The municipality is home to the Royal Daring Hockey Club Molenbeek, a field hockey club.

 Education

 Most of Molenbeek pupils between the ages of 3 and 18 go to schools organised by the French-speaking Community or the Flemish Community.